Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

  - "Export to .obj" button will also export objects AABBs as separate .obj file from now on
  - Fixed NewStickerMessage(NWTK) trigger issue.
 It wasnt loading up in user interface general game messages, only Help Messages.
 Now both available
  - Model viewer/exporter added as standalone app to Paraworld\Tools\GSF Viewer

+Launcher:
+ - Version changed to .NET 8.0
+ - The message about necessary but missing addons is now more informative
+ - Pop-up windows are now translated when you change the language
+ - LauncherDB.xml is divided into two separate Settings.xml and Locale.xml files
+ - Launcher music can be disabled via Settings.xml file with bMusicOnStartup bool
+ - DiscordStatus launch can be disabled via Settings.xml file with bEnableDiscordStatus bool
+ - If the selected localization has no translated videos, a warning will be displayed
+ - Restoring game settings also restores the launcher settings now
+ - Added shadows for text as in the game itself
+ - Various fixes

 MIRAGE 2.6.7
 ------------------